25-09-2024

 Cleaning behind your retainer every time you brush.
 These retainers are quite hard to break but even so, avoiding very hard, brittle or sticky foods can also help.

-How do I clean behind my permanent retainer?
+How do I clean behind my permanent dental retainer?

 One of the downsides of a permanent retainer is that it can be a bit more difficult to clean.
 It’s important to clean the area between the wire and the back of your teeth.
 If you don’t plaque can easily build up here and between the teeth and eventually harden into tartar.
 This can increase your risk of developing gum disease.